 Since Stoner was unable to pursue a career in road racing in Australia due to age restrictions, his family relocated to Europe in 2000.
 The talented rider received sponsorship and competed on 125cc and 250cc bikes.

-7 Casey Stoner joined the Ducati Marlboro Team and became MotoGP World Champion 2007 for Ducati at the Losail International Circuit in Qatar.
+7 Casey Stoner joined the Ducati Marlboro Team and became MotoGP World Champion 2007 for Ducati at the Losail International Circuit in Qatar and was an absolute gun of a rider.
 He also won a second world championship title in 2011 for Repsol Honda.

 Australian champion Casey Stoner fell off the proverbial cliff after recording another routine victory in Qatar’s opening round.
 No one could figure out why.
 In qualifying, he’d beat everyone, frequently by more than a half-second.
 Following the spectacular failure of the Catalan Grand Prix, Stoner made the unexpected decision to take a mid-season break.